scala/docs.scala-lang/style/naming-conventions.md

 regarding when it is appropriate to declare a method without parentheses and when it is not.

-Methods which act as accessors of any sort (either encapsulating a field or a logical property) should be declared *without* parentheses except if they have side effects.
+Arity-0 methods, e.g such that act as accessors of any sort (either encapsulating a field or a logical property), should be declared *without* parentheses if and only if they are referentially tranparent, i.e. if calls to such methods could be replaced with their value (stored after once called).
 While Ruby and Lift use a `!` to indicate this, the usage of parens is preferred (please note that fluid APIs and internal domain-specific languages have a tendency to break the guidelines given below for the sake of syntax.
 Such exceptions should